 There are well over 100 types of adjustment techniques used by chiropractors throughout the world.
 Some practitioners may use force and twisting, while other techniques are more gentle.
 Regardless of how they are performed, these techniques are intended to restore or enhance joint function with the objectives of reducing pain and resolving joint inflammation.

-When vertebrae shift out of alignment, dysfunction arises in the muscular system, the skeletal system and the nervous system.
+When spinal joints lose mobility, dysfunction arises in the joints and in the supporting muscular system.
 This dysfunction leads to pain and inflammation.

-Overall, spinal manipulative therapy is an excellent way to keep the body functioning at its highest level without any discomfort.
-When the body is adequately aligned, it becomes able to respond and perform as it was built to do.
+Overall, spinal manipulative therapy is an excellent way to restore the normal spinal joint mobility.
+When the joints function normally, they are able to respond to stress and perform as intended.